nt246/NTRES6940-data-science/analysis/lesson5-collaboration-part2.md

 ## Setting up your collaborative website

-First, let's have Partner 2 create a new RMarkdown file.
+Now it's going to get fun.
+Let's start by making a super simple website.
+First, we'll have Partner 2 create a new RMarkdown file.
 Here's what they will do:

 1. Pull!
 1. Create a new RMarkdown file, just keep all the boilerplate text, select the html output format **and save it as `index.Rmd`**.
-Make sure it's all lowercase, and named `index.Rmd`.
+Make sure it's all lowercase, and named `index.Rmd` (it is important that you give the file exactly this name).
 This will be the homepage for our website!
 1. Maybe change the title inside the Rmd, call it "Our website"
 1. Knit!
 1. Save and sync your .Rmd and your .html files